2010 Haiti earthquake

-The 2010 Haiti earthquake was a catastrophic magnitude 7.0 M_{w} earthquake that struck Haiti at 16:53 local time (21:53 UTC) on Tuesday, 12 January 2010.
+A catastrophic magnitude 7.0 M_{w} earthquake struck Haiti at 16:53 local time (21:53 UTC) on Tuesday, 12 January 2010.
 The epicenter was near the town of Léogâne, Ouest department, approximately 25 km west of Port-au-Prince, Haiti's capital.
+The earthquake is locally nicknamed Goudougoudou, an onomatopoeia for the sound of collapsing buildings.

 By 24 January, at least 52 aftershocks measuring 4.5 or greater had been recorded.
 An estimated three million people were affected by the quake.
 Death toll estimates range from 100,000 to about 160,000; the Haitian government estimated the death toll to range from 220,000 to 316,000, although these figures are a matter of some dispute.
 The earthquake is the deadliest natural disaster of the 21st century for a single country.
 The government of Haiti estimated that 250,000 residences and 30,000 commercial buildings had collapsed or were severely damaged.
 Haiti's history of national debt, prejudicial trade policies by other countries, and foreign intervention into national affairs contributed to the existing poverty and poor housing conditions that increased the death toll from the disaster.

 The earthquake caused major damage in Port-au-Prince, Jacmel and other cities in the region.
 Notable landmark buildings were significantly damaged or destroyed, including the Presidential Palace, the National Assembly building, the Port-au-Prince Cathedral, and the main jail.
-Among those killed were Archbishop of Port-au-Prince Joseph Serge Miot, and opposition leader Micha Gaillard.
-The headquarters of the United Nations Stabilization Mission in Haiti (MINUSTAH), located in the capital, collapsed, killing many, including the Mission's Chief, Hédi Annabi.
+Among those killed were Archbishop of Port-au-Prince Joseph Serge Miot and opposition leader Micha Gaillard.
+The headquarters of the United Nations Stabilization Mission in Haiti (MINUSTAH), located in the capital, collapsed, killing many, including the mission's chief, Hédi Annabi.

 Many countries responded to appeals for humanitarian aid, pledging funds and dispatching rescue and medical teams, engineers and support personnel.
-The most-watched telethon in history aired on 22 January, called "Hope for Haiti Now", raising US$58 million by the next day.
+The most-watched telethon in history aired on 22 January, called Hope for Haiti Now, raising US$58 million by the next day.
 Communication systems, air, land, and sea transport facilities, hospitals, and electrical networks had been damaged by the earthquake, which hampered rescue and aid efforts; confusion over who was in charge, air traffic congestion, and problems with prioritising flights further complicated early relief work.
 Port-au-Prince's morgues were overwhelmed with tens of thousands of bodies.
 These had to be buried in mass graves.

 As rescues tailed off, supplies, medical care and sanitation became priorities.
 Delays in aid distribution led to angry appeals from aid workers and survivors, and looting and sporadic violence were observed.
 On 22 January, the United Nations noted that the emergency phase of the relief operation was drawing to a close, and on the following day, the Haitian government officially called off the search for survivors.